RayBednara-Dev/miniProject2RayBednara/README.md

 ## License

-This project is licensed under the [NAME HERE] License - see the LICENSE.md file for details

 ## AI Usage

 I used Claude Code to write `stocks.py`: pulling stock data with yfinance, storing it in